 Companies expand to make more profit.
-They develop internal growth or external growth strategies to scale their operations.
+They pursue internal growth or external growth strategies to scale their operations.

-When the business size becomes larger, it provides several benefits.
-Higher profits are among them.
-Big businesses can generate more revenue.
-In addition, they can also reduce costs through higher economies of scale.
-As a result, they can book higher revenues at lower costs.
+When a business grows in size, it provides several benefits, including higher profits.
+Large businesses can generate more revenue and reduce costs through higher economies of scale, resulting in higher revenues at lower costs.

 In addition, the business size also matters in the competition.
 Large businesses have a stronger market position than small businesses because they have more resources.
 Conversely, small businesses must struggle to survive when more established companies adopt more aggressive competitive strategies.